kprakobkit/kprakobkit.github.io/pages/2016-08-01-clojure-todo-1/index.md

 ## The Model

 The model here is simply an abstraction on top of the data persistent layer, which is PostgreSQL.
-It’s interface includes create, all, find-by-id, delete-all, delete, and update-todo.
-I’m using clojure.java.jdbc, which is just a Cojure wrapper for JDBC-based access to the database.
+It’s interface includes `create, all, find-by-id, delete-all, delete, and update-todo`.
+I’m using clojure.java.jdbc, which is just a Clojure wrapper for JDBC-based access to the database.

 ```clojure
 (defn all []